-Portrait Artists Australia was a national association of professional artists, dedicated to representing and promoting the art of portraiture in Australia and overseas.
-From 2002-2014 Portrait Artists Australia was an incorporated, non-profit organisation, registered as such with Fair Trading.
+Portrait Artists Australia was a national association of professional artists, active during the years 2002-2014, dedicated to representing and promoting the art of portraiture in Australia and overseas.
+Portrait Artists Australia was listed as an incorporated, non-profit organisation, registered with Fair Trading.
 In addition to showcasing the work of the 100 members in 30 exhibitions in Australia and in the USA, PAA held some spectacular fundraising art events for charities.

 This website is both a history of the non-profit organisation 2002-2014, and a continuing, active database of the members and their current activities.
 Our membership included established artists as well as emerging artists, and if you browse our website you will find realist, naturalist, surrealist and expressionist styles in all visual media, including oils, watercolour, drawing and sculpture.
 In addition to portraiture, the artists work in other genres such as landscape, figurative and abstract.